-On several instances, prospective MBA aspirants get befuddled that “Should I Quit Full-Time Job to Prepare for GMAT?”
-Although different people have different notion on the same we frankly say ‘No’ to the above-asked question.
-The reason why people start pertaining to thought about quitting the job because it seeks more attention and dedication from the aspirants as it deals with the high school standard basics.
+On several instances, prospective MBA aspirants get befuddled with the following question “Should I Quit my full-time job to prepare for GMAT?”
+Although different people have different notions on the same, we would however definitely say ‘No’ to the above question.
+The reason why people start thinking about quitting their job is that the GMAT syllabus seeks more attention and dedication from the aspirants as it deals with the high school standard basics.
 To excel in the test, the challenge is to solve the questions with shortcuts to get the correct answer in a couple of seconds.

-Instead of quitting the job you can take the help of online or app based learning for e.g., Byju’s GMAT preparation (Byju’s GMAT App), i.e. an App based study material recorded in the form of videos which gives in-sight knowledge about every minute topics related to GMAT.
-It is composed of with all the shortcut techniques and tricks by the eminent GMAT topper Mr. P.N.Santosh, who scored 780 and ISB alum as well.
+Instead of quitting your job you can take the help of online or app based learning for e.g., BYJU’S GMAT preparation (BYJU’S GMAT App), i.e. an App based study material recorded in the form of videos which gives you insights and knowledge about every minute topic related to GMAT.
+It is composed with all the shortcut techniques and tricks by the eminent GMAT topper Mr. P.N.Santosh, who scored 780 and ISB alum as well.